 They are typically more robust than condenser microphones, due to the mass of the magnet used to create the magnetic field that powers them.
-Because of this, they are best used close to the input source, making them a good option for micing guitar amps, drum kits, and vocals in a live setting.
+Because of this, they are best used in close proximity to the input source, making them a good option for micing guitar amps, drum kits, and vocals in a live setting.

 The Shure SM57, perhaps the most well-known live performance microphone is a dynamic microphone.

 Condenser microphones, on the other hand, have a higher frequency response than dynamic microphones.
-Frequency response refers to how accurately the signal response is compared to the input source e.g. the sound being picked up by the microphone.
+Frequency response refers to how accurately the signal response is in relation to the input source e.g. the sound being picked up by the microphone.

 Condenser microphones are more sensitive because they are lighter in design e.g. they don’t utilize a heavy magnet to create a magnetic field like a dynamic microphone.
 This means the plates require less energy to move, in the case of a condenser mic this means they respond to more subtle frequencies and detect a wider range of frequencies more accurately.
 They also tend to handle transients more effectively.

-Because of this, condenser microphones are typically the preferred option in the studio for stringed instruments, as they allow for greater detail, which makes them particularly well suited to the acoustic guitar.
+Because of this, condenser microphones are usually the preferred option in the studio for stringed instruments, as they allow for greater detail, which makes them particularly well suited to the acoustic guitar.

-Because of this, if you are buying just one microphone for recording acoustic guitar, choose a condenser microphone.
+Because of this, if you are buying just one microphone, choose a condenser microphone.